 During that second month (earlier, ideally), we at A1WebStats encourage agencies to have screenshares/calls with us, running through their potential clients data and building an understanding of how the A1WebStats system can pull out useful information that the business should know, and also that the agency can potentially assist with.

-By the end of month 2 you’d have spent another £200 on your A1WebStats white label but should by that point have built enough rapport with those potential clients to have achieved at least one of the following:
+By the end of month 2 you’d still have spent nothing on your A1WebStats white label but should by that point have built enough rapport with those potential clients to have achieved at least one of the following:

 The potential client likes seeing details of companies going to their website, and has had the free service for several weeks, but aren’t yet ready to engage your agency in additional services.

-Your agency could charge that company a monthly fee to continue getting access to the companies data (e.g. £40/month), and so recoup some of your £200/month spend on the white label account.
+Your agency could charge that company a monthly fee to continue getting access to the companies data (e.g. £40/month, but it’s your choice), and so recoup some of what would be £200/month spend if continuing with the white label account.

 At a later point, you may turn that same potential client into a client that spends more with your agency, as you chip away at them with useful insights about their website visitors.

 You have identified opportunities for the potential client to be gaining more business (the A1WebStats system has helped identify that, and prove it via what the data says).